Oluloba/express-RestAPI/README.md

 ### Example Item Structure
 - Create an Item and add a body
 body:

 {
   "id": 1,

   "name": "Sample Item",

   "description": "This is a test item."

 }

-Postman Collection
+** Postman Collection
+✅ Download the postman collection
-✅ Download Collection : https://www.postman.com/downloads/ and import this file into Postman for testing ⚫ postman_collection.json
+ : https://www.postman.com/downloads/ and import this file into Postman for testing ⚫ postman_collection.json